Week 1 : What is Non-Profit and Why is it Tax Exempt

 • Avoid private benefit and improper political activity [irs.gov]

-Globally, 501(c)(3) has become a benchmark model for nonprofit accountabilityeven outside the United States.
+Globally, 501(c)(3) has become a benchmark model for nonprofit accountability even outside the United States.

 Why This Conversation Matters Globally